 The 5th/6th wellness curriculum covers a wide range of social, emotional, and health-related topics, and is taught on a bi-monthly basis throughout the year.
 The curriculum focuses first on areas of personal responsibility and community building.
 Students ask the essential questions, “How are we noticing difference?
 How do we understand our own identities?”
 We discuss how to form and maintain healthy relationships, consider what it means to be an assertive communicator, and develop strategies for thoughtful decision making.
 We practice what it means to utilize those skills both at school and at large.
 From there, we move to a study and discussion of gender, identity and expression.
 Finally, we synthesize these topics into a unit on human development and sexuality.
 Students will engage in joyful learning about the physical, cognitive, emotional, and social changes of puberty and the fundamentals of human sexuality.
 Pride, joy, and respect for our bodies, minds, and hearts are at the core of this curriculum.

 The Love and Justice comprehensive sexual education curriculum relies on the work of Advocates for Youth, which is mapped to the National Sexuality Education Standards, covers all 16 topics deemed essential by the Centers for Disease Control and Prevention, is LGBTQ-inclusive, trauma informed, and culturally responsive.
-The Love and Justice social justice curriculum relies on the work of Teaching Tolerance, whose Social Justice standards inform all curriculum at the elementary school.
+The Love and Justice social justice curriculum relies on the work of Learning for Justice, whose Social Justice standards inform all curriculum at the elementary school.

 In the high school, Love and Justice classes meet by grade level on a weekly basis.
 Through a social justice lens, and informed by interpersonal neurobiology, the Love and Justice program supports student understanding of self and community.
 Read more about the high school Love and Justice program here.